 - Hudson, V. M., & den Boer, A. M. (2012).
 A feminist evolutionary analysis of the relationship between violence against and inequitable treatment of women, and conflict within and between human collectives, including nation-states.
 In T. K. Shackelford & V. A. Weekes-Shackelford (Eds.), The Oxford handbook of evolutionary perspectives on violence, homicide, and war (pp. 301–323).
-Oxford: Oxford University Press.
+Oxford University Press.

 - Kanazawa, S. (2009).
 Evolutionary psychological foundations of civil wars.
 The Journal of Politics, 71, 25–34.

 - Koch, M. T., & Fulton, S. A. (2011).
 In the defense of women: Gender, office holding and national security policy in established democracies.
 The Journal of Politics, 73, 1–16.

 - Kuper, A., & Kuper, J. (1996).
 The social science encyclopedia (2nd ed.).
 Routledge.

 - Kutz-Flamenbaum, R. (2012).
 Mobilizing gender to promote peace: The case of Machsom Watch.
 Qualitative Sociology, 35, 293–310.

 - Lacina, B. (2008).
 Insights from macro studies of the risk of civil war.
 In M. Öberg & K. Strøm (Eds.), Resources, governance, and civil conflict.
 Routledge.

 - Melander, E. (2005a).
 Gender equality and intrastate armed conflict.
 International Studies Quarterly, 49, 695–714.